Greece-Malakasa (photo by globaldetentionproject.org).jpeg

 When can a person be detained?

-According to Greek law, a person can be detained:
+According to Greek law, you might be detained:

 Remember that you have the right to apply for asylum while in detention.
 Please read below.